kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Machine Learning Based Sentiment

-Models learn from labeled examples.
+Models learn from labeled examples
-Vectors encode text.
+Vectors encode text
 Patterns drive prediction

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.